Idrimi: Early life of Idrimi

 In the first part of Idrimi's autobiography on his statue, it is claimed that an incident had occurred in Halab and that he and his family had to flee as a result.
-Jack M. Sasson of the University of North Carolina speculated that Idrimi didn't claim any relationship to Halab's rulers.
+Jack M. Sasson of the University of North Carolina speculated that Idrimi did not claim any relationship to Halab's rulers.
 He argued that Ilim-Ilimma I, Idrimi's father, was either dethroned or had unsuccessfully attempted to usurp the throne of Halab from an unknown king.
 Idrimi goes to Emar because of his maternal ancestral connections to the Lords of Emar.
-While living in Emar, he considered himself as a slave.
+While living in Emar, he considered himself a slave.

-According to Tremper Longman, lines 8b-9 of the autobiography indicate that Idrimi may have considered retaking his father's lost throne, and that he tried to involve his brothers in his cause.
+According to Tremper Longman, lines 8b–9 of the autobiography indicate that Idrimi may have considered retaking his father's lost throne, and that he tried to involve his brothers in his cause.
 As his brothers declined to participate, Idrimi went to Alalakh alone but then fled to Ammiya in the land of Canaan.
 According to Marc Van de Mieroop, Idrimi was unhappy at Emar for being an "underling".

 If the narrative is historical, there is no scholarly debate that is adequate enough to explain why Idrimi chose to live among the Habiru in Canaan, though it is psychologically clear that Idrimi got along well with the other refugees.
 It was because they went through a similar experience of being uprooted from their own hometowns.
 Another possibility by looking at Tremper Longman's theory is that Idrimi was recruiting potential allies in a greater effort to take Alalakh.
-But, it is clear from these various scholarly speculations that a political motivation may be involved in Idrimi's desire to take back Alalakh.
-This motive is further indicated by author Garrett Galvin who compared Idrimi's story to the famous Egyptian work, the Story of Sinuhe.
+It is clear from these various scholarly speculations that a political motivation may have been involved in Idrimi's desire to take back Alalakh.
+This motive is further indicated by author Garrett Galvin, who compared Idrimi's story to the famous Egyptian work, the Story of Sinuhe.

 Idrimi was similar to Sinuhe in the sense that he was a high-class refugee looking back to his roots and finding an opportunity to take back his throne while being fueled by humiliation and anger towards his political enemies.
 Galvin also argued that Idrimi's attitude of being from a higher social class overcame the hardships he had as a refugee.